3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-# NEW DEMON MACROS FEATURE!!
-DEMON HOMING CONTROL!
+# FEATURE: DEMON HOMING CONTROL!

 This sort of thing has been available for some time elsewhere but this is the first time we have a version integrated here in the 3DPrintDemon macros.
 This feature will lower the motor current on the X & Y axis motors when homing the printer & then increase it again to normal levels afterwards!
 This means your printer will be a little more gentle when homing.